TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video Mondays: Lost Girl, Being Human &.
+Bitten Mondays: Lost Girl, Being Human &.
+Bitten

+Mondays on Syfy are packed with Lost Girl, Being Human &.
+Bitten!

-Syfy Video Season 1-3 Recap!
+Season 1-3 Recap!
 Season 1-3 Recap!

 Season 4 of Lost Girl premieres January 13th at 8/7c.
 Catch up on three seasons of supernatural seduction and dangerous encounters in less than three minutes on Syfy.com.